-If your water is from a municipal water source, there’s a good chance you’ll still have water in an outage.
+If your water is from a municipal water source, there’s a good chance you’ll still have water during a winter power outage.
 Municipal water is gravity-fed from tall water tanks, but they need to be refilled from time to time.
 If you have a well dependent on an electric pump, you’ll have to find alternatives.

 - Stored and filled 5-gallon water bottles.